Achu and Yellow Soup

 - Mixed the red palm oil and “Niki” in a bowl or pot till it turns pure yellow.

-- Drain the stock from the meat and pour it in the bowl or pot.
-Use a second bowl to mixed the soup well by turning it from bowl to bowl till it is pure yellow and thick enough.
+- Drain the stock from the meat and pour it into the bowl or pot.
+Use a second bowl to mix the soup well by turning it from bowl to bowl till it is pure yellow and thick enough.
 You can also use a blender to blend if you have one otherwise continue mixing for about two to three minutes, depending on the quantity.

 When these three stages are accomplished then, Achu and Yellow Soup is ready for the table.
 Yummy!